Last updated on March 29, 2021.

 “While it might take years for international travel to recover to pre-crisis levels of demand and supply, domestic travel could rise much sooner” ~McKinsey & Company

-Currently, both international and domestic travel is down.
+In the aftermath of the coronavirus pandemic, both international and domestic travel is down.
 However, domestic tourism is less impacted.
 And we’re seeing an increase in outdoor activities due to COVID-19, as per the Outdoor Industry Association.

 Scuba Diving, Travel & Local Diving

 A ValuePenguin study released in September 2020 found that “72% of Americans did not take a summer vacation this year.
 Of those who did travel this summer, 71% opted for a road trip rather than flying.”

 There are numerous reasons why people chose not to travel internationally.
 Even if your dream vacation destination is open to visiting tourists, you may face restrictions when coming back home, including the requirement to self-quarantine.

 It doesn’t look encouraging for dive resorts located where there is virtually no local clientèle.
 In this case, a white-glove approach to target wealthy travelers could be your best option.
 Another wild idea is inviting scuba divers to “work from home” at your resort!

 However, if you are operating a dive center in an area where there are potential clients nearby, you may have an opportunity.
 People are rushing outside to participate in outdoor activities around their homes.
 The Outdoor Industry Association (OIA) confirmed an increase in outdoor activities during the pandemic.

 And people are running out of places to go and things to do!

 “The main issue with this trend is that domestic travel offers less choice, so everyone just goes to the same destinations.
 This situation is currently occurring in the UK in locations such as Cornwall and Snowdonia.” ~Ralph Hollister, Travel & Tourism Analyst at GlobalData.